caruby/tissue/examples/galena/README.md

 For example, the `simple.csv` input file is migrated into caTissue using the `simple_migration.yaml` configuration file.

-You can browse the source repository [example files](https://github.com/caruby/tissue/tree/master/examples/galena), where:

-* `conf/migration` has the mapping configuration files

-* `data` has the sample data

-* `lib/galena/tissue/migration` has the shim code

 Migrate the Galena `simple` example as follows:

 1. Open a console in the copied Galena example location.